Skip to main content

 What I'll see as the founder: weekly digests with trend lines per team, alerts when a pillar score drops sharply, and a dashboard I can look at when something feels off.
 What I'll do with it: start conversations with team leads earlier than I would have otherwise.

-Four rules that are built into the tool, not promised by policy:
+Four rules built into the tool, not promised by policy.

 I'm going to share the channels I'm opting in.
 I'm going to share the full architecture document — it's on their public site, not a secret.
 I'm going to come back to this in a month and share what we learned and what we didn't.